colejarczyk/doc/api/acl.rst

 .. note::

     The *37* id is an example value.
-Your value can be different.
+Your value may be different.

 Collection of available roles
 -----------------------------

-To retrieve a list of roles you need to call the ``/api/admin/acl/role`` endpoint with the ``GET`` method.
+To retrieve a list of roles, you need to call the ``/api/admin/acl/role`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^